JakobStenseke/Artificial-Chemotaxis-in-Dynamic-Environments/readme.md

 <b>Dynamic Environment</b>

 Dynamic environment in this particular project is a 2-dimensional finite space (R2) with two axes (x and y).
 The position of any point in the environment can thus be given by an ordered pair of real numbers — e.g. (3, 5) — referring to the distance of that point relative to the origin measured along the given axis.
-The environment has a number of pools simulating artificial nutrition, that are randomly distributed in the space.
-The environment is dynamic in the sense that the pools of nutrition over time change their location at random.
+The environment has a point simulating a source of nutrition that is randomly moving around in the space.
+The environment is thus dynamic in the sense that the source of nutrition randomly changes its location over time.

 <b>Artificial Agents</b>